 The first step is to “get on the same side of the table” with your prospect.
 In other words, state something you both believe about your cause.
 This will get your prospect nodding and agreeing with you and that’s a good place for them to be before you present your Ask.

 - In person, on the phone, or video chat, you want to reaffirm your connection.
 “I know you hate litter at the park.
-So do I.” “I know you have a special place in your heart for the elephants; that’s why I wanted to connect with you.”
+So do I.” “I know you have a special place in your heart for the elephants and believe that they deserve a sanctuary; that’s our mission, too.”

-- In writing, a great lead-in is “If you are reading this post/newsletter/email, I already know you care about the work we are doing.”
+- In writing, a great lead-in is “If you are reading this post/newsletter/email, I know you care about the children as much as we do.”

 Then, Educate.
 Think back to your 3 W’s.
 Tell your story.
-Educate about the need.
+Educate people about the need.
 Show stunning and powerful images.
 Tell them what you’re working on (A new shelter?
 Trash cans in that park?
 Lobbying for a law to change?).
-Tell them WHO benefits and WHY your project is needed.
+Tell them WHO benefits and WHY your project is needed NOW.

-Be sure to include a sense of urgency here so your prospect understand why their help is needed NOW.
+Be sure to include a sense of urgency here so your prospect understands why their help is needed NOW.

 - In person or when presenting to a group, be fully prepared to discuss, answer questions, and educate.
 Keep the conversation flowing for 15-20 minutes.

-- In writing, let your reader know how to reach you anytime if they have any questions for you.
+- In writing, be clear about the important facts and let your reader know how to reach you anytime if they have questions.

 Okay, here’s your moment!
-ASK FOR WHAT YOU NEED!
+It’s time to ASK FOR WHAT YOU NEED!

-- In person, on the phone, and in video chat, “Now that I’ve had the chance to share all of this with you and show you why there’s such a need, would you be willing or able to help us with a donation of (dollar amount)?
+- In person, on the phone, and in video chat, “Would you be willing to help us save more kittens with a donation toward our new incubator?”